Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 The spec consists of the following fields:

-* `apiService` The name of the API Management service to managed
+* `apiService` The name of the API Management service to manage
 * `apiId` Specify an ID for the API
 * `properties`
    *  `isCurrent` Indicate if this API revision is the current revision